Guinea1/web-server-tutorial/step2.md

 1. ```sudo apt-get update``` (updates the available package information, **does not download any packages**)
 2. ```sudo apt-get upgrade``` (updates/downloads the new packages)

-Next, we will make sure that the web server port (80) will be publicly accessible from the UFW/iptables firewall.
+Next, we will make sure that the web server/HTTP port (80) will be publicly accessible from the UFW/iptables firewall.

 [[Next Step]](step3.md)